csev/cc4e/book/chap08.md

 is determined by the system, not by a user program, so `ls` needs to know how the system represents things.

-We will illustrate some of this by writing a program called `fsize`. `fsize` is a special form of `ls` which prints the sizes of all files named in its argument list.
+We will illustrate some of this by writing a program called `fsize` for UNIX on the PDP-11. `fsize` is a special form of `ls` which prints the sizes of all files named in its argument list.
 If one of the files is a directory, `fsize` applies itself recursively to that directory.
 If there are no arguments at all, it processes the current directory.